Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 - Nikon 7200 – 24.2MP, 6fps shooting, DSLR, APS-C sensor, Nikon F-lens mount

-Lenses are seriously important in getting the right image, and when it comes to professional photography you are only going to get a professional quality image when you are using the right lens for the job.
-Many people don’t know that lenses are so important to the final image that most professional photographers will actually spend more money on their lenses than on their cameras.
+Lenses are seriously important in getting the right image.
+And when it comes to professional photography you are only going to get a professional quality image when you are using the right lens for the job.
+Many people don’t know that lenses are so important to the final image that most experienced photographers will actually spend more money on their lenses than on their cameras.

 There are two main types of lenses – prime lenses (fixed focal length lenses) and zoom lenses.
 Choosing between the two will determine what kind of photos you are able to take and will dramatically change the final image.